HomeBlogContractingBasement Suite Legalization in Abbotsford: Complete 2026 Guide

 Key BC Building Code Requirements

 The BC Building Code sets the minimum standards for health and safety in all residential buildings.
-For a basement suite, this includes:
+For a basement suite, this includes:.
+For more details, see our guide on Laneway House Abbotsford: A Complete 2026 Guide.

 • Ceiling Height: A minimum height of 1.95 meters (6 feet 5 inches) is required in all habitable areas.
 Older Abbotsford homes, especially in areas with post-war bungalows, may require expensive underpinning to meet this standard.